deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 ```
 {% endraw %}

 The application only accepts localhost (127.0.0.1) requests.
-That means that an unsecured connection can only be established to it from within the pod.
+That means that an unsecured connection can only be established to it from within the Pod.
-At the same time, the proxy listens on 0.0.0.0 and intercepts all external traffic to the pod.
+At the same time, the proxy listens on 0.0.0.0 and intercepts all external traffic to the Pod.

 ## How do I provide minimum rights to the Service Account?